jobrien1726/Surfs-UP/README.md

 ## Data Exploration

-SQLAlchemy ORM queries were used to analyze the following:

 ### Precipitation Analysis

-A query was designed to retrieve the last 12 months of precipitation data.
+A SQLAlchemy ORM query was designed to retrieve the last 12 months of precipitation data.
 The results were then put into a Pandas DataFrame and susequently put into a plot using the DataFrame plot method.

 ![](Images/precip_plot.png)

 Pandas was used to find the summary statistics.

 ![](Images/precip_stats.png)

+### Station Analysis

+A SQLAlchemy ORM query was designed to analyze the following:

+1. Calculate the total number of stations.
+2. Find the most active stations.
+3. Retrieve the last 12 months of temperature observation data (tobs).

+The results of the final query were then plotted as a histogram with 12 bins using a combination of the DataFrame plot function and Matplotlib.